 Drawing up and approval of a Code of Conduct

-Sectors, organisations or trade associations may draw up a Code of Conduct, which has to be approved by the Netherlands Enterprise Agency (RVO).
+Sectors, organisations or trade associations may draw up a Code of Conduct (in Dutch) which has to be approved by the Netherlands Enterprise Agency (RVO.nl).
 There are, among others, Codes for silviculture, spatial development and nature conservation.